Skip to content

 -PRSV: extends PR to moderately non-ideal systems and better represents poor components and mixtures.
 Adds a new parameter to the equation.
 Slower calculation speeds than Peng-Robinson

 -SRK: modified Redlich Kwong model.
-Similar to accuracy/use to PR, but has less enhancements in Hysys.
+Similar accuracy/use as Peng Rob, but in Hysys SRK has less enhancements than PR.

 -PR-Twu, SR-Twu for hydrogen solutes?
 In liquid hydrocarbons